Genomics-HSE/VGsim/docs/source/VGsim.rst

   output_mutations(name_file="mutation_output"): - information about all mutations
   output_migrations(name_file="migrations"): - information about all migrations
-  sampleDate(): - show all information about sampling, time, place, etc. log_dynamics(self, step=1000, output_file=False): - records simulation state changes over some period of time. step - a number of parts log_dynamics is split on.
+  sampleDate(): - show all information about sampling, time, place, etc. epidemiology_timelines(self, step=1000, output_file=False): - records simulation state changes over some period of time. step - a number of parts epidemiology_timelines is split on.

 Change values
 -------------